Anthony10700/P13/readme.md

 ## About Project 13
 - This deposit concerns the project number 13 of openclassrooms that you can find below the instruction for the installation and the necessary information
+- This project is for all amateur chess players, professional chess players and even programmers who want to contribute to the project.
+This project is open source.
+- If you want to add functionality please make an issue and then a pull request.
+- If you want a new feature, please create an issue.

 - URL HEROKU In progress
 - WINDOWS compatible only for the moment